Crafts That Double as Lesson Reminders

 Memory verse bracelets because they wear them and get to share with other people what they mean.

 But honestly whatever fits your specific lesson and your kids' interests.
-Point is making something they'll actually see and use instead of just store in box somewhere.
+Point is making something they'll actually see and use instead of just store in a box somewhere.

 The Real Goal

-Want kids walking away with more than just memory of fun craft time.
+Want kids walking away with more than just a memory of fun craft time.
 Want them having regular reminders of God's truth throughout their week.

-When kid sees his bookmark every night and remembers God's promises before going to sleep - that's what we're aiming for.
+When a kid sees his bookmark every night and remembers God's promises before going to sleep - that's what we're aiming for.

-Crafts that actually reinforce lesson instead of just keeping kids busy.
+Crafts that actually reinforce the lesson instead of just keeping kids busy.
 Way better use of time and materials and way more impact on kids' lives.

-Plus parents love getting stuff their kids will actually use instead of more decorations cluttering up house.
+Plus parents love getting stuff their kids will actually use instead of more decorations cluttering up the house.
 Win-win for everyone.

 Subscribe to KidsMinistry.Blog newsletter and stay updated.